nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Outcome:
 1. The _Result Display_ will show 3 information:

     a.
-Tomorrow's day. (eg. Today is FRIDAY.)
+Tomorrow's day. (e.g. Today is FRIDAY.)

     b.
 Total number of employees who are available tomorrow.